By Eric Lim

 The Chinese community in Thailand has come a long way since those tough early days.
 So has Chinatown as a landmark in modern Bangkok today.

-The easiest way to get there is to take the subway to Hua Lam Phong station and walk to Wat Traimit.
+The easiest way to get there is to take the MRT Blue Line to BL28 Hua Lam Phong Station and walk to Wat Traimit.

 The Yaowarat Heritage Centre is open every day from 0900 – 1700 hours except on Mondays.